top of page

 • What support is needed

-They are a natural space for “stay conversations”: exploring what keeps someone engaged, what might tempt them to leave, and how you retain great people before it becomes a resignation letter.
+These meetings provide a natural space for “stay conversations”: exploring what keeps someone engaged, what might tempt them to leave, and how you can retain great people before it becomes a resignation letter.

 5. Open with Ownership